Shanghai Masters (tennis)

 The Shanghai Masters (上海大师赛), known as the Rolex Shanghai Masters for sponsorship reasons, is an annual tennis tournament for male professional players held in Shanghai, China in the month of October.
 It is played on outdoor hard courts at the Qizhong Forest Sports City Arena in the Minhang District.
-The tournament is part of the nine ATP Masters 1000 events on the ATP Tour, and is the only one not played in Europe or North America.
+The tournament is part of the nine ATP 1000 events on the ATP Tour, and is the only one not played in Europe or North America.
 The tournament was not held from 2020 to 2022 due to Chinese travel restrictions related to the COVID-19 pandemic.